yairm210/Unciv/Mods.md

 The primary use of mods is to add them when starting a new game, or configuring a map.
 This will mean that both the ruleset of the mod, and the images, will be in use for that specific game/map.

-For mods which are primarily visual, there is a second use - through the mod manager, you can enable them as **permanent visual mods**.
-This means that the images from the mod will replace the original images everywhere in the game.
+For mods which are primarily visual or audio, there is a second use - through the mod manager, you can enable them as **permanent audiovisual mods**.
+This means that the images, sounds (or upcoming: music) from the mod will replace the original media everywhere in the game.

 ## Mod location for manual loading of mods